KekBatikMatcha/CyberTalents-by-Zee/WebSecurity/AdminHasThePower/writeup.md

 ---

-##  Conclusion
+# 🧠 Conclusion

-This challenge demonstrates **OWASP A01: Broken Access Control**, where user roles stored in client-side cookies can be manipulated to escalate privileges due to missing server-side authorization checks.
+This challenge demonstrates **OWASP A01: Broken Access Control**, where insecure handling of client-side cookies allows privilege escalation due to missing server-side authorization checks.